- About Extension

 WHAT'S FRESH 2015 - Oregon Seafood Consumer Guide

 Job Opening for Community Researcher Contractor (Southern Oregon Coast)

 Oregon State University is seeking independent contractors to serve as community based researchers for the Fishermen Led Injury Prevention Program (FLIPP).
 This is a joint research project with OSU's College of Public Health and Humans Sciences and Oregon Sea Grant, with funds from the National Institute for Occupational Safety and Health (NIOSH).
 We are looking for a contractor based out of the Charleston or Brookings area.
 For more information please contact Kelsey Miller @ email@example.com.

 Contact Heather Tower @ 541-574-6534 or firstname.lastname@example.org to register.

 Oregon Sea Grant Faculty at Lincoln County Extension Office

-Kaety Hildenbrand is a second-generation Sea Grant Extension marine educator who works with the fishing industry and the larger coastal community to address issues ranging from at-sea safety, collaborative ocean research, fisheries education, and ocean energy.
-Current projects include coastwide outreach and engagement on wave energy, the Fishermen Involved in Natural Energy (FINE) Committee, and a Newport bayfront signage project.
+Kaety Jacobson is a second-generation Sea Grant Extension Marine Educator who works with the fishing industry and the larger coastal community to address issues ranging from at-sea safety, collaborative ocean research, fisheries education, and ocean energy.
+Current projects include Fishermen Lead Injury Prevention Program (FLIPP), collaborative siting with Ocean Energy Devices (CSWORD), and coast wide outreach and engagement relating to marine renewable energy.